ADVANCED TUTORIALS

 ,@mary

 ).
-This way, you can filter the pending actions of each collaborator.
+That lets you filter pending actions by collaborator.

-- If you have many items in certain lists—it usually happens, over time, in the Someday/Maybe and Reference Material lists—you should classify them into categories for easy reference.
+- If your Someday/Maybe or Reference Material lists grow large (which tends to happen over time), organize items into categories to make them easier to browse.
 How?
 Of course, with tags.
 You can use more than one to define subcategories within a category.

-- Finally, if something should be done on a specific date or you want to rethink about it later, give it a due date or a reminder.
+- Finally, if something should be done on a certain date or you want to revisit it later, assign a due date or reminder.